What do EPC rules mean for landlords?

 How much do energy efficiency improvements cost?

-Currently, the cost of improving your EPC rating to the mandated minimum of E is capped at £3,500, but this cap is being lifted to £10,000 from 2028, meaning more landlords will have to spend significantly more money to become legally compliant.
-The UK government estimates that the average cost for landlords to reach an EPC C rating is around £4,700.
+Currently, the cost of improving your EPC rating to the mandated minimum of E is capped at £3,500 including VAT, but this cap is being lifted to £10,000 from 2030, meaning more landlords will have to spend significantly more money to become legally compliant.

 How will the rule changes affect tenants?

-The biggest effect of these rule changes for tenants will be a reduction in the cost of their fuel bills thanks to the improved energy efficiency of their home.
+The biggest effect of these rule changes for tenants will be a reduction in the cost of their fuel bills, thanks to the improved energy efficiency of their home.

 However, it is important to note that the work to improve a property’s EPC rating can cost landlords a significant amount of money.
 Research conducted by Shawbrook Bank shows that more than half of landlords would consider passing at least some of the cost on to tenants through rent increases.